chsasank/chsasank.github.io/_posts/classic_papers/2020-12-13-learning-representations-back-propogating-errors.md

 So far, we have only dealt with layered, feed-forward networks.
 The equivalence between layered networks and recurrent networks that are run iteratively is shown in Fig. 5.

 The most obvious drawback of the learning procedure is that the error-surface may contain local minima so that gradient descent is not guaranteed to find a global minimum.
 However, experience with many tasks shows that the network very rarely gets stuck in poor local minima that are significantly worse than the global minimum.
-We have only encountered this undesirable behaviour in networks that have just enough connections to perform the task.
-Adding a few more connections creates extra dimensions in weight-space and these dimensions provide paths around the barriers that create poor local minima in the lower dimensional subspaces.
+We have only encountered this undesirable behaviour in networks that have just enough connections to perform the task. <span class="mark">Adding a few more connections creates extra dimensions in weight-space and these dimensions provide paths around the barriers that create poor local minima in the lower dimensional subspaces.</span>

 The learning procedure, in its current form, is not a plausible model of learning in brains.
 However, applying the procedure to various tasks shows that interesting internal representations can be constructed by gradient descent in weight-space, and this suggests that it is worth looking for more biologically plausible ways of doing gradient descent in neural networks.